 Miuccia Prada’s grandfather, Mario, started the eponymous Italian luxury brand more than a century ago, selling travel accessories, like bags and trunks with exceptional detail to quality.
 The brand was named the “Official Supplier of the Italian Royal Household.”

-Helmed by Miuccia since 1978, Prada is increasingly becoming more focused on sustainability efforts.
+Since 1978, the label hs been helmed by Miuccia, now 75.
+And in recent years, like the UNESCO China event shows, Prada is increasingly becoming more focused on sustainability efforts.
 In 2021, it raised more than €90 million to help reach sustainability targets that include eliminating greenhouse gas emissions by 2050, eliminating all micro-fiber plastic pollution, reducing single-use plastic by 2030, and increasing its signature upcycled Re-Nylon, which has become a flagship fabric for the label.

 “Sustainability, as a value, is now universally recognized and shared, also by the financial industry,” Prada’s chief financial officer Alessandra Cozzani said in a statement last year.
 “For us and for all companies, this results in an important stimulus to achieve increasingly ambitious goals toward a sustainable economy.
 We are proud to be among the first players in the luxury sector to have embarked on this path and to be considered a reference counterpart in the field today.”

 In 2019, Prada became one of 32 fashion brands to sign onto the G7’s Fashion Pact.
 It’s centered on three sustainability targets: eliminate greenhouse gas emissions by 2050, innovate a way to eliminate all micro-fiber plastic pollution, and reduce single-use plastic by 2030.

 Shortly after the G7 summit, Prada signed the industry’s first sustainability loan for €50 million.
 Its recent€90 million raise is its third sustainability-linked loan.